raghadafghani/CSV-Processor/k8s/README.md

 ## Access

-After deployment, our CSV Processor App is available at the LoadBalancer URL shown in GitHub Actions output.
+After deployment, the CSV Processor App is available at the LoadBalancer URL

 ## Monitoring